 May 13: In jail since May 2, Frank Walker makes bail.
 Judge Frank Eppes grants Walker his release after Ballard George signs as the first surety on the bond.

 May 23: Charles Wakefield pleads guilty in the Tommy Shaw aiding and abetting case and receives an 18-month sentence.

-May 31: Jackie Delk begins ten-year sentence handed down by Judge Frank Eppes for housebreaking, distributing hallucinogens, larceny, burglary and safecracking.
+May 31: Jackie Delk begins 10-year sentence handed down by Judge Frank Eppes for housebreaking, distributing hallucinogens, larceny, burglary and safecracking.

 May 28: Charlie Russo murdered at Ye Olde Fireplace.
-On same day, according to prison records, Raymond “Country” Small has his parole revoked.
+The same day, according to prison records, Raymond “Country” Small has his parole revoked.

 June 6: Charles Wakefield enters Kirkland Correctional Institution.

-June 10: Mike Cowart arrested at age 22 and charged for 17 burglary and break-in cases.
+June 10: Mike Cowart, 22, arrested and charged for 17 burglary and break-in cases.

-June 14: Jackie Delk transferred from Greenville Intake to CCI and medium custody.
+June 14: Jackie Delk transferred from Greenville Intake to Central Correctional Institution and medium custody.
 He writes to Warden Timms asking to be taken out of lock-up and put in general population.

 June 19: Richard Hall gets drunk and shoots up Friendship Lounge, kills Jimmy Timms and Hazel Martin.